leosumi/entropic-spring/README.md

 # Simulation of an entropic spring

-This repository contains a homework for the *computational cell biology* course given at EPFL.
+This repository contains a homework for the *computational cell biology* course given at EPFL (BIOENG-455, 2019).

 ## Generating output files